-The legal framework should contain the role of the apprentice as a learner and guarantee their right to high-quality training resulting in powerful, transferable skills.
-To ensure its effectiveness, the legislation needs to protect the rights and responsibilities of the partners involved (VET providers, employers, apprentices, and social partners), while at the same time consulting employer and employee representatives for apprenticeship content, assessment, and certification (CECOA 2018).
-All this shall avoid the micromanagement of apprenticeships by the government and rather allow for a legal framework to work together (European Commission 2015).
+The legal framework should recognise the status of the apprentice as a learner and ensure their right to high-quality training that develops strong, transferable skills.
+To be effective, legislation should safeguard the rights and responsibilities of the main partners (VET providers, employers, apprentices and social partners), while duly involving employer and employee representatives in questions of apprenticeship content, assessment and certification.
+Thus, governments should not attempt to micromanage apprenticeships, but rather establish an adequate legal framework.

-Additionally, systemic cooperation between VET schools or training centres and companies raises the quality of the apprenticeships and should therefore be promoted.
-Especially SMEs with smaller administrative resources can thrive through such continuous cooperation between businesses and education partners at the local level (CECOA 2018).
+Furthermore, good-quality apprenticeships require promotion of systematic cooperation between VET schools or training centres and companies.
+In particular, SMEs with limited administrative resources may benefit from such continuous cooperation and support provided through business-education partnerships at the local level.

-Work-based learning is organised very differently in the various VET systems.
-In programmes such as apprenticeships, VET learners spent much of their time in companies.
-Nevertheless, also programmes that are based on in-school training, offer different types of work-based learning opportunities (OECD 2022b).
+VET systems differ strongly in how work-based learning is organised.
+In some programmes, including apprenticeships, VET learners spend a large share of their time in the workplace.
+But even in programmes that are organised predominantly at schools, different types of work-based learning opportunities can be available for learners.

-There are three different forms of work-based learning in this sector:
+A differentiation is made between three forms of work-based learning in this sector:

-- Apprenticeships (dual vocational education and training): training contents are agreed on by the company and the VET school to provide a formal education, resulting in a national qualification that is recognised all over the country. - 2.
-School-based VET with phases of learning in the workplace: training in schools with mandatory or voluntary practical phases of different lengths at a company resulting in a formally recognised qualification. - 3.
-Work-based learning at schools: a form which focuses on the acquisition of practical experiences within the school itself in facilities such as laboratories, workshops or training restaurants.
-This also includes projects which simulate "real life" and real projects from the world of work.
-The objectives are to create a work environment that provides an experience as authentic as possible and to cooperate with companies and customers to develop trainees' entrepreneurial skills.
+- Apprenticeships (dual vocational education and training): a formal educational pathway in which training contents are agreed between the school and the company and which leads to a nationally recognised qualification. - 2.
+School-based VET with phases of learning in the workplace: a form of training which encompasses mandatory or voluntary practical placements of varying durations at a company and which also leads to a formal qualification. - 3.
+WBL at schools: a form which focuses on the acquisition of practical experiences within the school itself in facilities such as laboratories, workshops or training restaurants.
+This also conceivably includes projects, which simulate "real life" and real projects from the world of work.
+The objectives are to create a work environment that provides as authentic an experience as possible and to cooperate with companies and customers to develop trainees' entrepreneurial skills